wonderix/rmk/README.md

 ## Dependency management

-You can refer to build results from other directories by loading the project an calling the corresponding method.
+You can refer to build results from other directories by loading the project and calling the corresponding method.

     plugin 'java'